rust-lang/book/src/ch15-06-reference-cycles.md

 the form of reference cycles is not one of the guarantees Rust makes.
-If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested combinations of types with interior mutability and reference counting, be aware that you'll have to ensure that you don't create cycles on your.
-One way of doing that is using `Weak<T>`.
+If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested combinations of types with interior mutability and reference counting, be aware that you'll have to ensure that you don't create cycles.
+In the example in Listing 15-14, the solution would probably be to not write code that could create cycles like this, since we do want `Cons` variants to own the list they point to.

+With data structures like graphs, it's sometimes necessary to have references that create cycles in order to have parent nodes point to their children and children nodes point back in the opposite direction to their parents, for example.
+If one of the directions is expressing ownership and the other isn't, one way of being able to model the relationship of the data without creating reference cycles and memory leaks is using `Weak<T>`.
+Let's explore that next!

 ### Prevent Reference Cycles: Turn an `Rc<T>` into a `Weak<T>`